 In recent times, there have been regulatory demands that aim to protect the privacy of end-users, and all online advertising networks must adhere to these regulations.
 As an ad network owner, you should be able to provide to your partners a system that is compliant with relevant regulations.

-Considering the demand for the features highlighted above, one can only imagine what it would cost to create an ad network from scratch.
+Considering the demand for the features highlighted above, one can only imagine what it would cost to create a digital ad network from scratch.
 The truth is that you may not be able to determine the real cost until the end of the project because there would be a lot of unseen and hidden costs that would rear up while in the middle of development.

 Hidden costs refer to other expenses that were not envisaged during budgeting.
 Most times, it’s not about how diligent you are; you don’t just see these costs until you get started.
 So while you make a budget, you should also include “hidden cost” in the budget.